Governance

 External work

-Kathy holds several external roles as Chair, Board member, Governor and Non-Executive Director in areas of healthcare and higher education.
+Kathy holds several external roles as Chair, Board member and Trustee in areas of healthcare and higher education.
 She represents Kingston University at National groups, such as University Alliance Deans of Health and the Council of Deans of Health.

 Major awards and qualifications